Ixox/preenfm2/README.md

 ###### LPx2 :
 - xor low pass filter + fold, different kind

+###### LpSn :
+- saturated low pass filter, for polyphonic context

+###### HpSn :
+- saturated high pass filter, for polyphonic context

+###### Not3 :
+- triple notch filter, Sprd to spread the 2 poles around the center frequency

+###### Ap3 :
+- all pass triple filter, Sprd to spread the 2 poles around the center frequency

+###### Ap3b :
+- all pass triple filter, resonant version, Sprd to spread the 2 poles around the center frequency

 Credits :

-	many thanks to musicdsp.org for the good filter algo ( and more). many thanks to Andrew Simper for the bell, low shelf and high shelf algo.
+	many thanks to :
+	- musicdsp.org for the good filters algo ( and more).
+	- Andrew Simper for the bell, low shelf and high shelf algo.
+	- Dennis Cronin for the allpass algo.